msanaullahsahar/installThingsBoard/README.md

-# installThingsBoard
+# install ThingsBoard
-Install Thingsboard IoT Platform
+Install Thingsboard IoT Platform on a Raspberry-Pi